lotterfriends/build-helper/README.md

 # build-helper
-This tool helps building releases, works with composer and nodejs projects.
+This tool helps building git releases with a changelog and (semver)[http://semver.org/] versioning, works with composer and nodejs projects.

 ## Requiements
 git, git-flow, node, npm